A manager reacts sharply in a meeting.

 - Is this reaction only about the present moment?

-That pause creates awareness.
+Pause creates awareness.

 And awareness changes behavior more than advice often does.